 Hope and healing start here.

-The Retreat at Sheppard Pratt is a self-pay program treating adults 18 years and older, who are at a crossroads or experiencing life-changing events.
+The Retreat, a part of Sheppard Pratt, is a self-pay program treating adults 18 years and older who are at a crossroads or experiencing life-changing events.
 You’ll find expert psychiatric care in a residential setting.

 We would like to hear from you, whether you have a referral or are interested for yourself, a family member, or a friend.
 If you have questions or would like more information, please don’t hesitate to reach out.
 All information is kept strictly confidential.